There’s been a lot of “dental” talk around these parts lately…

 - lemon essential oil is a natural whitener, and helps to boost immunity as well

-- thieves essential oils is a blend of clove, lemon, cinnamon bark, eucalyptus radiata and rosemary, thieves is known for its anti-bacterial properties.
+- thieves essential oils is a blend of clove, lemon, cinnamon bark, eucalyptus radiata and rosemary, thieves is known for its purifying properties.
 It also mellows the pungent peppermint and enhances the overall flavor by adding a hint of sweet.

 - baking soda is a natural whitener, but it also neutralizes odors and acts as a pH stabilizer.
 It also helps to mix the oils and water.